truemark/kubectl-jobs-action/README.md

 GitHub Action for executing kubectl and helm commands on a Kubernetes cluster.
 It will also pull the logs from a job that is running on the cluster.

-The Helm version installed in the action is 3.8.0.
+The Helm version installed in the action is 3.8.0. <br />
 The Kubectl version installed in the action is 1.21.2.

 ## Input Variables